-It all started with a picture my new “worm friend” Mary Ann Smith of Valley View Farms posted to Facebook a couple years ago.
+It all started with a picture my new “worm friend” Mary Ann Smith of Valley View Worms posted to Facebook a couple years ago.
 She had made some pretty awesome vermicompost and decided to experiment with different vermicompost-to-soil ratios and how they affected the germination and growth of cucumber seedlings.

 And not only were the results amazing, so was the quality of the photos she took.

 I kept in touch Mary Ann over the following few months and began to learn more about her, how she got into vermicomposting and vermiculture, and how she was able to turn a particularly painful experience with Wormz Organics into a hobby that now gives her an awesome resource for her own garden AND quite a bit of money on the side through local sales.

 Mary Ann lives in the western North Carolina town of Waynesville, on a 2.5-acre farm with her husband of 37 years.
 A retired math teacher with four grown children, Mary Ann now has time to focus on gardening . . . and her worms of course!

 Thankfully, she spent some time answering a few questions about how she got into vermicomposting in the first place, how she’s spreading the word in her local community and literally creating a profitable market out of thin air.